MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/traffic-incident-data-source.md

  **Query Example**

  The following query example queries for traffic incidents along a route from Houston, Texas to Galveston, Texas by using the [Query Near a Route](../spatial-data-services/query-near-a-route.md) API.
-The query key you use can be any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+The query key you use can be any Bing Maps Key.

 ```
 http://spatial.virtualearth.net/REST/v1/data/8F77935E46704C718E45F52D0D5550A6/TrafficIncidents/TrafficIncident?spatialFilter=nearRoute('Houston,TX','Galveston,Tx')&key=anyBingMapsKey